-ASHCOR is an Alberta-based company with a 20-year history, engaged in recycling and marketing of ash, a waste byproduct of electricity generation.
-ASHCOR recently engineered a new commercial solution that expands its ability to recycle ash previously stored in the ground.
-The unique properties of ASHCOR's recycled ash product offers many performance and financial benefits across a wide variety of applications including ready mix concrete and oil well cementing.
-It also creates a useful product from what would otherwise be industrial waste.
+Ashcor is an Alberta-based company with a 21-year history, engaged in recycling and marketing of ash, a waste byproduct of electricity generation.
+Ashcor recently engineered a new commercial solution that expands its ability to recycle ash previously stored in the ground.
+The unique properties of Ashcor's recycled ash product offers many performance and financial benefits across a wide variety of applications including ready mix concrete and oil well cementing.
+It lowers the CO2 intensity of cement and also creates a useful product from what would otherwise be industrial waste.

-Canadian Utilities is a diversified global energy infrastructure corporation delivering service excellence and innovative business solutions in Utilities (Electricity and Natural Gas Transmission and Distribution, and International Electricity Operations); Energy Infrastructure (Electricity Generation, Energy Storage, and Industrial Water Solutions); and Retail Energy (Electricity and Natural Gas Retail Sales).
+Canadian Utilities is a diversified global energy infrastructure corporation delivering operating and service excellence and innovative business solutions in Utilities (Electricity and Natural Gas Transmission and Distribution, and International Operations); Energy Infrastructure (Energy Storage, Energy Generation, Industrial Water Solutions, and Clean Fuels); and Retail Energy (Electricity and Natural Gas Retail Sales, and Whole-Home Solutions).